• Skip to primary navigation

 skip to recipe

-Pigeon peas (gandules) are quite global but I first encountered these nutritious legumes in a Puerto Rican context from watching chef Daisy Martinez.
-This was basically her recipe, until I started doing a couple things a little differently.
+Pigeon peas (gandules) are a global ingredient, but I first encountered these nutritious legumes in a Puerto Rican context from watching chef Daisy Martinez.
+This was basically her recipe, until I started doing things differently as I progressed over the years.
 The global concept of cooking rice and beans in the same pot seems quite simple … seasoning water as best as possible then using that liquid to cook the rice to a fluffy perfection.
-And depending your preferences, the seasoning can vary from vegetables, meat, bones, aromatics, spices and herbs.
+And depending your dietary preferences, the seasoning can vary from vegetables, meat, bones, aromatics, spices and herbs.

 Pigeon peas are originally a green color when harvested and are sometimes cooked in its green state.
 Then they turn brown once they are dried.
 You can find dried gandules in bags (gandules secos) and hydrate them like any other bean (1/2 pound dry beans = 3 cups hydrated), or buy the canned version (pictured below) that comes in water.
 The canned beans are obviously not technically dried but they’re still called “dried”.
 In a pinch, I certainly recommend using the canned version which turns to a brown color and more meaty, filling texture.